 "Hullo!
 Still here?"
 He blinked approvingly at her through the smoke.
 "You're a little soldier!
 Well, Augustus, what's on your mind?"
 The simple question seemed to take the stage-hand aback.
 "Wot's on my mind?
-I'll tell you wot's on my blinking mind...."
-"Don't tell me.
+I'll tell you wot's on my blinking mind . . . " "Don't tell me.
 Let me guess.
 I've got it!
 The place is on fire!"
 The stage-hand expectorated disgustedly.
 Flippancy at such a moment offended his sensibilities.
 "We're 'opping it," he said.

 "Great minds think alike!
 We are hopping it, too."
 "You'd better!
 And damn quick!"
-"And, as you suggest, damn quick.
+"And, as you suggest, damn quick!
 You think of everything!"
 Jill followed him across the stage.
 Her heart was beating violently.
 There was not only smoke now, but heat.
 Across the stage little scarlet flames were shooting, and something large and hard, unseen through the smoke, fell with a crash.
 The air was heavy with the smell of burning paint.
-"Where's Sir Chester Portwood?" enquired her companion of the stage-hand, who hurried beside them. "'Opped it!" replied the other briefly, and coughed raspingly as he swallowed smoke.
+"Where's Sir Portwood Chester?" enquired her companion of the stage-hand, who hurried beside them. "'Opped it!" replied the other briefly, and coughed raspingly as he swallowed smoke.
 "Strange," said the man in Jill's ear, as he pulled her along.
 "This way.
 Stick to me.
 Strange how the drama anticipates life!
-At the end of Act Two there was a scene where Sir Chester had to creep sombrely out into the night, and now he's gone and done it!
+At the end of act two there was a scene where Sir Chester had to creep sombrely out into the night, and now he's gone and done it!
 Ah!"
 They had stumbled through a doorway and were out in a narrow passage, where the air, though tainted, was comparatively fresh.
 Jill drew a deep breath.
 Her companion turned to the stage-hand and felt in his pocket.
-"Here."
+"Here, Rollo!"
 A coin changed hands.
 "Go and get a drink.
 You need it after all this."
 "Thank you, sir."
 "Don't mention it.
 You've saved our lives.
-Suppose you hadn't come up and told us, and we had never noticed there was a fire!"
+Suppose you hadn't come up and told us, and we had never noticed there was a fire!
+Charred bones, believed to be those of a man and a woman, were found in the ruined edifice!"
 He turned to Jill.
 "Here's the stage-door.
 Shall we creep sombrely out into the night?"
 The guardian of the stage-door was standing in the entrance of his little hutch, plainly perplexed.
-He was a slow thinker and a man whose life was ruled by routine, and the events of the evening had left him uncertain how to act.
+He was a slow thinker and a man whose life was ruled by routine: and the events of the evening had left him uncertain how to act.
 "Wot's all this about a fire?" he demanded.